Leoleojames1/Borchs_AI_Reading_List/Huggingface_Articles.md

 ## [Fine-tuning LLMs to 1.58bit: extreme quantization made easy](https://huggingface.co/blog/1_58_llm_extreme_quantization)

+BitNet is an architecture introduced by Microsoft Research that uses extreme quantization, representing each parameter with only three values: -1, 0, and 1.
+This results in a model that uses just 1.58 bits per parameter, significantly reducing computational and memory requirements.

 ## [TGI Multi-LoRA: Deploy Once, Serve 30 models](https://huggingface.co/blog/multi-lora-serving)

 # Synthetic/Augmented datasets